rust-lang/rust/src/doc/rustc-dev-guide/src/tests/compiletest.md

 - rustdoc UI tests
 - incremental (these are special in that they inherently cannot be run in parallel)

+### Ignoring unused revision names

+Normally, revision names mentioned in other headers and error annotations must correspond to an actual revision declared in a `revisions` header.
+This is enforced by an `./x test tidy` check.

+If a revision name needs to be temporarily removed from the revision list for some reason, the above check can be suppressed by adding the revision name to an `//@ unused-revision-names:` header instead.

+Specifying an unused name of `*` (i.e. `//@ unused-revision-names: *`) will
+permit any unused revision name to be mentioned.

 ## Compare modes

 Compiletest can be run in different modes, called _compare modes_, which can